BryanTheLai/StackRAG-Backend/README.md

 ### 4.2 Embedding Strategy (`EmbeddingService`)

 *   **Purpose:** Generate meaningful vector representations (embeddings) for each chunk.
 *   **Implementation:** The `EmbeddingService` takes the `List[ChunkData]`.
-For each chunk, it constructs an "augmented text" string by prepending key copied metadata (e.g., "Document Type: Invoice.
+For each chunk, it constructs an "augmented text" string by pre-pending key copied metadata (e.g., "Document Type: Invoice.
 Year: 2024...") to the `chunk_text`.
 This list of augmented strings is sent to the embedding model API (OpenAI `text-embedding-3-small` via `OpenAIClient`).
 The resulting embedding vectors are added back to the corresponding `ChunkData` dictionaries under the `embedding` key, along with the `embedding_model` name.
 *   **Output:** The `List[ChunkData]`, now enriched with embedding vectors.

 ### 4.3 Supabase Backend